Why Texas Fertility Center?

 When patients of ours move to other cities, they typically ask us to refer them to a specialist who could continue their care.
 We have each noticed that when we provide them with a couple of names, they frequently ask us why we chose those particular specialists over many others in the same area.
 This made us realize that many couples with infertility in Central Texas may be thinking the same thing about TFC – why should they come see us?
-WHY TFC?

 Our Fertility Center Goals